EtherTyper/santa/README.md

 ### Congrats!

-Now you have GitHub ready.
+Now you have git set up and ready.
 In the next chapters, we'll talk about how you can setup a Christmas tradition over this efficient workplace structure.
 Have fun!

 ## Forking